 Dr. Tahiri has experience with both types of approaches, and can assess which one is best for you when you have a consultation at his plastic surgery office in Beverly Hills.

-Facial feminization results from the need to modify masculine features in patients with gender dysphoria who are in the process of adapting their identity or patients with overly pronounced facial features.
+Facial feminization results from the need to modify masculine features for patients with gender dysphoria (transgender) who are in the process of transitioning into a different gender, or for patients with overly pronounced facial features.
 The frontonasal-orbital region is especially important areas in the visual identification of facial gender.
-The modification of masculine facial features is increasingly important in the framework of gender reassignment for patients with gender dysphoria.
+The modification of masculine facial features is increasingly important in the framework of gender-reassignment for patients with gender dysphoria.
 Emphasis has been placed on the significance of this treatment for the patient’s self-esteem and confidence, and their ability to incorporate and adapt to their new role in the workplace, society, and family.
 Facial feminization is a key element in the treatment of gender dysphoria and that it can be more important from the patient’s psychological point of view, in terms of their psychosocial adaptation, than the sexual reassignment itself, which is related more to the patient’s personal life.